ZigzagAwaka/RandomMoonFX/zigzag.randommoonfx/README.md

 ### Compatibility
 - This mod is compatible with [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/) and works with any custom moon that uses this API.
 - Compatible with [Celestial_Tint](https://thunderstore.io/c/lethal-company/p/sfDesat/Celestial_Tint/) and [Chameleon](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/Chameleon/) special routing animations.
-- Compatibility with [Wesleys_Moons](https://thunderstore.io/c/lethal-company/p/Magic_Wesley/Wesleys_Moons/): the chosen moon on the last day will be Galetry instead of Gordion
-- Compatibility with [CodeRebirth](https://thunderstore.io/c/lethal-company/p/XuXiaolan/CodeRebirth/): the chosen moon on the last day will be Oxyde instead of Gordion (false by default, needs to be activated in the config)
+- Compatibility with Modded Company Moons such as the ones in [Wesleys_Moons](https://thunderstore.io/c/lethal-company/p/Magic_Wesley/Wesleys_Moons/) or [CodeRebirth](https://thunderstore.io/c/lethal-company/p/XuXiaolan/CodeRebirth/)
 - Works well with the better screens feature of [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/).
 - No issues from the ship's lever fix of [LethalFixes](https://thunderstore.io/c/lethal-company/p/Dev1A3/LethalFixes/).
 - Compatible with [LethalConstellations](https://thunderstore.io/c/lethal-company/p/darmuh/LethalConstellations/) so that the moon is chosen from the current constellation